Bean Cash (BITB) Price Reaches $0.0001 on Major Exchanges

-Bean Cash (CURRENCY:BITB) traded up 20.3% against the dollar during the 1-day period ending at 22:00 PM E.T. on February 1st.
-Bean Cash has a total market capitalization of $319,698.42 and approximately $395.00 worth of Bean Cash was traded on exchanges in the last day.
-In the last seven days, Bean Cash has traded 17.8% lower against the dollar.
-One Bean Cash coin can now be bought for about $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
+Bean Cash (CURRENCY:BITB) traded up 33.3% against the US dollar during the twenty-four hour period ending at 15:00 PM E.T. on February 5th.
+Bean Cash has a total market capitalization of $393,057.71 and $129.00 worth of Bean Cash was traded on exchanges in the last 24 hours.
+One Bean Cash coin can currently be bought for about $0.0001 or 0.00000000 BTC on major exchanges.
+During the last week, Bean Cash has traded 47.8% higher against the US dollar.

 - Cybereits (CRE) traded flat against the dollar and now trades at $0.0016 or 0.00000004 BTC.